mongodb/docs/source/includes/fact-continuous-backup-transition.rst

 As of MongoDB version 4.2, :ref:`{+Old-Backup+}s <legacy-backup>` are deprecated in favor of :ref:`{+Cloud-Backup+}s <backup-cloud-provider>`.
-When you upgrade from 4.0 to 4.2, your backup system upgrades to {+cloud-backup+} if it is currently set to {+old-backup+}.
+When you upgrade to version 4.2 or later, your backup system upgrades to {+cloud-backup+} if it is currently set to {+old-backup+}.
 After this upgrade:

 - All your existing {+old-backup+} snapshots remain available.
 They